Tell the Heat to

 Tell your neighbors.
 Tell your friends.

-The goal is to plant thousands of new shade trees if greater Columbia over the next five years.
+The goal is to plant thousands of new shade trees in greater Columbia over the next five years.

 Why Plant a Shade Tree?